Why Prioritizing Your Agile Backlog for ROI Doesn't Work

 - Drive your profit engine

-Learn more about the role of Product Management in agile environments at Pragmatic Marketing's Build.
+Learn more about the role of Product Management in agile environments at Pragmatic Institute's Build.

 Looking for the latest in product management news, articles, webinars, podcasts and more?